nadbm/react-datasheet/README.md

 valueRenderer | func | Method to render the value of the cell `function(cell)`.
 This is visible by default dataRenderer | func | Method to render the underlying value of the cell `function(cell)`.
-This data is visible once in edit mode. onChange | func | onChange handler: `function(cell, i, j, newValue) {}`
+This data is visible once in edit mode. onChange | func | onChange handler: `function(cell, i, j, newValue) {}` onPaste | func | onPaste handler: `function(array) {}` If set, the function will be called with an array of rows.
+Each row has an array of objects containing the cell and raw pasted value.
+If the pasted value cannot be matched with a cell, the cell value will be undefined

 ## Cell Options